Location: Not Applicable

 These two processes, we believe would then evoke the participant towards further reading, undertake new experiments, and consolidate a perspective and a philosophy for self that guides and influences further work in this sector.

 The one year long PG Diploma course is structured around 4 thematic learning phases spread out over a year.
-Each Theme / phase will have a 2-3 week DIRECT LEARNING contact course program in which all the participants undergoing the Diploma course gather with the core faculty.
+Each Theme / phase will have a 10 day DIRECT LEARNING contact course program in which all the participants undergoing the Diploma course gather with the core faculty in.
 During the Direct Learning phase they will undergo experiential learning courses as also analysis study of theoretical, conceptual frameworks and models surrounding the specific theme of the particular phase, which is more fully described in the next section.
+The Direct Learning or contact classes are residential and organised in different field settings so as to give participants direct contact with communities working on different facets of governance and development.

 The DISTANCE LEARNING program covers the 3 month (approximate) period in between the Direct Learning phases.
 During this period, the participant-learners will undertake field studies with communities, government and development institutions and other connected organizations focused around subjects identified jointly by the participant-learner and the assigned faculty member.
 Additionally the learner will also undertake study of prescribed text books / research studies and other documents in order to be analytically and conceptually equipped for the critical engagement during the succeeding thematic phase DIRECT LEARNING program.